 Anyone who tells you the unexpected will never occur hasn’t built enough buildings!
-The real question to ask when you’re choosing an architect is how effectively they’ve been able to resolve problems in the past.
-Our team has seen it all, from weather delays and construction errors to near-fistfights between vendors and contractors, and we’re awfully handy to have around at this phase.
+The real question to ask when you’re choosing an architect is how effectively have they been able to resolve problems in the past.
+Our team has seen it all, from weather delays and construction errors to near-fistfights between vendors and contractors.
+We’re awfully handy to have around at this phase.

 The exact timing of your project depends on several factors, including its size and scope, location, builder availability, and the time of year.
 The project’s speed will also depend on how involved you’d like to be, and what types of design elements you choose.

 We like to take time at the start of every project to carefully prepare designs with you.
 The more time we have to decide and execute on a design vision, the more assurance you’ll have that construction will proceed according to plan, and you’ll get just what you want.
 Ideally, three to six months to design and draw is helpful.
 In some cases, we can fast track this process, but we’ll caution you that there are often cost and risk considerations that typically outweigh the appeal of speeding through the design phase.

 Construction on new homes can take anywhere from six to sixteen months; eight to twelve months is the average time for custom-designed sustainable homes.
 Small to medium multi-family buildings, restaurants, and educational spaces depend on a whole range of factors and these timelines can vary quite a bit from home construction.
 We’ll be glad to talk to you about your timeframe and the many ways in which we can deliver your dream building to you on time and on budget.